15 of the best things to do in Rome on your first visit

 But NOW…we’re free, the summer season approaches, and it’s time to live life again.
 And the best way to do that is by living as the Romans do, quite literally (except for the gladiator fight to the death thing, of course).
 It’s time to book a plane ticket and take that trip to Rome!

 First stop on our Roman express is the good old Vatican City.
-Known for being the Pope’s number 1 hangout spot and for its breath-taking architecture, the Vatican City is the place to be.
+Known for being the Pope’s number 1 hangout spot and for its breath-taking architecture, the Vatican City is the place to be, so a visit here is one of the best things to do in Rome.

 It is home to the beautiful Vatican Museum, a goldmine that houses over 70,000 pieces of classical and historical artwork!
 Whilst there I would recommend checking out the famous statue of Laocoön and His Sons or the statue of Charity with Four Children.
 Both pieces and many more are there to suck you up in history and transport you to a more heavenly world.